MicrosoftDocs/winrt-api/windows.media.audio/audiofileinputnode_filecompleted.md

 # Windows.Media.Audio.AudioFileInputNode.FileCompleted

 ## -description
-Notifies of completion of the file associated with the audio file input node.
+Occurs when the playback position reaches the end of the audio  file associated with the audio file input node.

 ## -remarks